Configuration setup example apps

 admin/identity-provider-config), we'll setup a custom IdP by clicking the Add button.

-We'll use the CUSTOM type for testing purposes only.
-This IDP will simply allows app users to register no matter what (
+We use the Custom (Browser) type for testing purposes only.
+This IdP allows app users to register no matter what (

 allow access grant).

-We'll simply give it a name, so it can be referenced in the application config.
+We'll give it an identifier and a name, so it can be referenced in the application config.
 Let's use

 Furthermore we'll set this config as default and enable it.